How To Implement Dependency Injection in Avalonia

 Step 2: Add ServiceCollectionExtensions

-The following code is creating an extension method for IServiceCollection
+The following code creates an extension method for IServiceCollection

-that will register services to our service collection and make them available for injection.
+.
+The method will register services to the service collection and make them available for injection.

 public static class ServiceCollectionExtensions